minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-corrugated-cardboard-wraps.md

   thumb:
 ---

-In this wrap there are two pieces of duck filet hidden under the corrugated cardboard.
+In this wrap there are two pieces of duck fillet hidden under the corrugated cardboard.

 First I cut two pieces from corrugated cardboard.
-Then I cut a duck filet half, and put them under the wraps before I secured the wraps with some packing tape.
-You can use any thin and sticky treats for this game, for example pieces of duck filet or chicken filet or small slices of cheese or ham.
+Then I cut a duck fillet half, and put them under the wraps before I secured the wraps with some packing tape.
+You can use any thin and sticky treats for this game, for example pieces of duck fillet or chicken fillet or small slices of cheese or ham.

 You can use a Pringlestube, or if you have a small dog you can use empty paper towel rolls as well.